Abdelaziz-Mohammed/Coral-E-Commerce/README.md

 ### 4️⃣ Open Your Browser and Navigate to `http://localhost:3000/Coral-E-Commerce/`

 ## 🌍 Deployment
-The project is deployed using GitHub pages.
+The project is deployed using GitHub Pages.
 You can access it [here](https://abdelaziz-mohammed.github.io/Coral-E-Commerce/).

 ## 👨‍💻 Author
 **Eng.
 Abdelaziz Mohamed**